tetratelabs/tsb-gitops-demo/argo/README.md

 ## Setup ArgoRollout

-ArgoRollout provides multiple options to migrate your existing kubernetes deployment object into Argo rollout object.
-You can either convert an existing deployment object to rollout or you can refer your existing deployment from a rollout object using `workloadRef`.
+ArgoRollout provides multiple options to migrate your existing kubernetes deployment object into Argo's `Rollout` object.
+You can either convert an existing k8s deployment object to `Rollout` or you can refer your existing k8s deployment from a `Rollout` object using `workloadRef`.
 We will be following the latter approach in this example.

 In this example we will be doing a canary deployment of `reviews` service to demonstrate `rollout` object configurations and how it is facilitating the traffic shifting to both primary and canary deployment of `reviews` service.

 * Create a `Rollout` resource and refer your existing deployment using `workloadRef`.
 * Make sure selector matchLabels has been configured based on your k8s application deployment manifest.
-* Configure rollout strategy to use `canary` with subset level traffic splitting.
+* Configure `Rollout` strategy to use `canary` with subset level traffic splitting.
 * Configure `canaryMetadata` to inject labels and annotations on canary and stable pods.
 * Configure Istio `virtualService` and `destinationRule` based on TSB configuration.
 * Once the `Rollout` object is created, it will spin up the required number of pods side-by-side along with the Deployment pods and then you can scale down your existing deployment to `0` by changing the replicas.